raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 This is balanced, because given any two balanced words, they both end with a difference of zero and thus the difference of them together will always be zero.
 And since none of the prefixes for either word have negative differences, the prefixes of the two concatenated together will also have no negative differences.
 Thus, concatenating any two balanced words results in a balanced word.[^cl]

 [^cl]: Balanced parentheses is a concatenative language.

-#### Inserting a balanced word anywhere within a balanced word produces a balanced word
+#### Inserting a balanced word at the beginning, end, or anywhere within another balanced word produces a balanced word
 Concatenation is not the only way to compose balanced words.
 We can also insert one balanced word into another, anywhere within it.
 For example, what if we inject `()` into `(()())` between `((` and `)())`, producting `((())())`?
 Let's draw the mountain diagram, lifting the diagram of `()` to reflect the result:

 ```